Freegle/iznik-nuxt3/modtools/README.md

 * And... miscStore.get('dashboardShowInfo') and miscStore.set({ key: 'dashboardShowInfo', value: newValue })
 * SpinButton has changed params inc icon-name and :handler to @handle which has param callback that must be called when complete
 * const path = computed(() => { return 0 } and access as path.value
+* Change pluralize to added withplural with number and includeNumber as extra params